 - a.
 Calculate the equation of tangent, maxima, minima, radius of curvature by differentiation. - b.
 Solve the given problems of integration using suitable methods. - c.
 Apply the concept of integration to find area and volume. - d.
 Solve the differential equation of first order and first degree using suitable methods. - e.
-Apply the concept of numerical integration to investigate the area.
+Apply the concepts of numerical methods in computer programming languages.